Donna Jean Godchaux: Life and career

 Donna Jean Thatcher was born in Florence, Alabama, on August 22, 1947.
 Prior to 1970, she had worked as a session singer in Muscle Shoals, Alabama, eventually singing with a group called Southern Comfort and appearing as a backup singer on at least two number one hit songs: "When a Man Loves a Woman" by Percy Sledge in 1966 and "Suspicious Minds" by Elvis Presley in 1969.
 Her vocals were featured on other recordings by Boz Scaggs and Duane Allman, Cher, Joe Tex, Neil Diamond and many others.
 She then moved to California and met future fellow Grateful Dead member Keith Godchaux, whom she married in 1970.

 Donna introduced Keith to Jerry Garcia after Garcia's performance at San Francisco's Keystone Korner in September 1971.
 At the time, Donna was not working as a musician.
 She joined the band shortly afterwards, remaining a member until February 1979.

 Donna provided backing and lead vocals in the group's music.
-During their membership in the Grateful Dead, the couple also issued the mostly self-written Keith & Donna album in 1975 with Jerry Garcia as a Keith and Donna Band member.
-In turn, they performed as part of the Jerry Garcia Band.
+During their membership in the Grateful Dead, the couple also issued the mostly self-written Keith & Donna album in 1975 with Jerry Garcia as a Keith and Donna Band member and played several Bay Area gigs with Garcia sitting in.
+From January 26, 1976 thru November 3, 1978 Keith and Donna played 146 nights as members of the Jerry Garcia Band along with John Kahn and fellow Elvis-alumnus Ron Tutt.

 Godchaux possessed a mezzo-soprano vocal range.